Dmahe494/Dan-Maher-Bootcamp-Repository/2-Homework/05-Archiving-and-Logging-Data/SubmissionFile.md

 5. Command to list all `auditd` rules: auditctl -l

-6. Command to produce an audit report:
+6. Command to produce an audit report: aureport

-7. Create a user with `sudo useradd attacker` and produce an audit report that lists account modifications:
+7. Create a user with `sudo useradd attacker` and produce an audit report that lists account modifications: aureport -m

-8. Command to use `auditd` to watch `/var/log/cron`:
+8. Command to use `auditd` to watch `/var/log/cron`: auditctl -w /var/log/cron

 9. Command to verify `auditd` rules: